-European authorities have set some basic requirements for travellers to meet before beginning the application process for the ETIAS visa waiver.
+European authorities have set some basic requirements for travellers to meet before beginning the application process for the ETIAS visa waiver for Lithuania.
 Applicants will need to have a valid Canadian passport, an active email address and a valid debit/credit card available to successfully apply for the ETIAS visa waiver.

-Travelling to Lithuania from Canada with ETIAS authorization
+Travelling to Lithuania from Canada with ETIAS authorisation

-Once approved, applicants will receive their visa waiver via email.
+Once approved, applicants will receive their visa-free permit via email.
 Passengers must make sure they arrive in Europe with the same machine-readable passport used to register with the system.
-It is also recommended to print out or keep a digital copy of your ETIAS approval during your entire trip.
+It is also recommended to print out or keep a digital copy of the ETIAS approval during the entire trip.

 An ETIAS visa waiver is valid for 3 years or as long as the traveller’s passport is still valid.
-In other words, if the applicant’s passport expires before their visa expires, they will be required to obtain a new ETIAS visa waiver.
+In other words, if the applicant’s passport expires before their travel permit does, they will be required to obtain a new ETIAS visa waiver.

-It also grants the travellers a maximum of 90 day-stay in the borderless zone within a 180-day period.
-Canadians are free to travel within the Schengen area freely while the ETIAS visa waiver is still valid.
+It also grants the visitor a maximum of 90 day-stay in the borderless zone within a 180-day period.
+Canadians can travel within the Schengen area freely while the ETIAS visa waiver is still valid.

-Lithuania is a Baltic country sharing borders Russia, Latvia, Belarus and Poland.
+Lithuania is a Baltic country sharing borders with Russia, Latvia, Belarus and Poland.
 The capital of Lithuania is Vilnius.
-Over 80% of the population is ethnic Lithuanian and they speak Lithuanian.
+Over 80% of the population is ethnic Lithuanian and they speak the Lithuanian language.
 Russian and English are also spoken by the majority of the people.

 The Lithuanian language is considered to have changed the least over time and is therefore considered a valuable language for study purposes.
 Lithuania used to be the largest country in Europe incorporating western Ukraine and Belarus, however, it was carved into its current territory by surrounding powers.
 The country is actually called Lietuva in Lithuanian.

-The country survived the Russification of its culture, heritage and language during Soviet control.
+The nation survived the Russification of its culture, heritage and language during Soviet control.
 It was one of the first countries to gain independence from the Soviet Union in 1990.

 The first school in the country was at Vilnius Cathedral during the 14th century.
 The first publishing house was also founded in Vilnius in 1522 and the first Lithuanian book was published in 1547.
-Lithuania also has an official scent called the “the Scent of Lithuania”.
+Lithuania also has an official scent called “the Scent of Lithuania.”

-- Winter weather in the country can be harsh with temperatures dropping to -25 degrees.
-Pack appropriate winter clothing if travelling to the country during the colder seasons.
+- Winter weather in Lithuania can be harsh with temperatures dropping to -25 degrees.
+Pack appropriate winter clothing if travelling to the country during the colder season

 Health information for travellers to Lithuania

-Canadian travellers to Lithuania should consider investing in a Travel Health Insurance Policy that can cover emergency medical costs that may arise during their travel.
-Vaccinations for Hepatitis B, tick-borne encephalitis, tuberculosis and rabies are highly recommended for travellers to the country.
+Canadian travellers to Lithuania should consider investing in a Travel Health Insurance Policy that can cover emergency medical costs that may arise during their trip.
+Vaccinations for Hepatitis B, tick-borne encephalitis, tuberculosis and rabies are highly recommended for visitors to the country.

 Canadian embassies and consulates in Lithuania